IQ404/study-notes/README.md

 - When using the word Linux, people often refer to some specific distribution of Linux OS, a free, open-source family of Unix-like OS.

+- Servers serving the modern webs run Linux.

+- Ubuntu is a modern Linux OS.

 - Linux is scure.

   Linux supports multiple users accessing the OS simultaneously.